kelsa-pi/unodit/README.md

 i - number of spaces used for indentation in the generated code.
 If 0, \t is used as indent

+##Customization
+You can copy `config.ini` in your project root directory.
+Edit section in `my_project_dir/config.ini` file to make changes.

 ##Examples
 Create python project dir `TestLib` in `LIBREOFFICE_PATH/4/user/Scripts/python/`